There are four simple steps in the process to apply for financial aid.

 Step 3: Review Your Financial Aid Award Notice

-Our financial aid administrators use your SAR and other information you have provided to us to prepare a financial aid award package for you.
+Our financial aid administrators use your SAR and other information you have provided to prepare a financial aid award package for you.
 Depending on the types and amount of financial aid for which you are eligible, your financial aid package may include a mixture of grants, scholarships, work-study programs, college-sponsored aid, and/or loans, and will be communicated to you in the form of a Financial Aid Award Notice.

 Step 4: Accept or Decline Your Awards

 Log in to WildcatsOnline to review your awards.
 To receive your funds, you must accept your award(s), complete required steps for Direct Stafford Loans (if applicable), maintain Satisfactory Academic Progress, and be enrolled at least half-time.

 To ensure receipt of all funds offered, please read and respond promptly to the financial aid award notification.
 Check your status!
 Information about your application status, eligibility, and awards can be accessed at any time on in WildcatsOnline.

 WARNING!
 Be wary of organizations charging a fee to submit your application or to find you money for school.
 In general, the help you pay for can be obtained for free from your school or from the U. S. Department of Education.

 Step 5: Complete Your Master Promissory Note and Entrance Loan Counseling

 If you have not completed these two steps in prior years, you will need to go to https://studentaid.gov and log in with your FSA ID username and password.
 You will then click I'm a Student and go to the Complete MPN link.
 Select "Start" next to "I'm an Undergraduate Student" and proceed as directed.

 You will also need to click the Complete Entrance Counseling link.
 You will select "Star"t and proceed as directed.
 It will take a few business days to bring these two completed items into our system.